Dog friendly beaches

 How to get there: The beach is accessed down a path from the village of Rhossili, which is at the end of the B4247.
 The National Trust owned car park also has electric vehicle charging points and new cycle racks.

 What else?
-Enjoy a gentle circular walk on the Wales Coast Path, via Llangennith up to then along the cliffs overlooking the stunning beach, and back along the beach itself.
-A paw-fect stop off point is the 17th century King’s Head pub in the village of Llangennith where you can expect rewarding food and ale as well as pet-friendly accommodation if you’re for round two tomorrow.
+Enjoy a gentle circular walk on the Wales Coast Path, via Llangennith, then along the cliffs overlooking the stunning beach, and back along the beach itself.
+A paw-fect stop off point is the 17th century King’s Head pub in the village of Llangennith, where you can expect rewarding food and ale as well as pet-friendly accommodation if you’re set for round two tomorrow.